RexxLA/rexx-repository/ARB/standards/work-in-progress/document/built-in_functions.md

 If String would be recognized as a symbol the result of the function SYMBOL depends on the outcome of accessing the value of that symbol, see nnn.
-If the final use of Var_Value leaves the indicator with value ‘D' then the result of the function SYMBOL is 'LIT', otherwise 'VAR'.
+If the final use of Var_Value leaves the indicator with value 'D' then the result of the function SYMBOL is 'LIT', otherwise 'VAR'.

 ### TIME